mihirrao/min-leakage/README.md

-# Max-Cut Min-Leakage Data Splitting
+# Min-Leakage Data Splitting

 A method for splitting datasets into train/val and test sets that maximizes the separation between splits while maintainig a target split ratio.
 This is particularly useful for preventing data leakage in machine learning by ensuring test sets are maximally dissimilar to training data.

 ## Method

-The `MaxCutSplitter` implements two optimization strategies:
+The `MinLeakageSplitter` implements two optimization strategies:

 ### Mean-Max Optimization